 Key differentiator: The most-starred GraphQL MCP server at 374 stars, surpassing Apollo’s official server.
 The mutations-disabled-by-default design is notable — it prevents AI agents from accidentally modifying data through GraphQL mutations until explicitly enabled.
 The simplicity (2 core tools) keeps it focused: discover a schema, then query it.
 Works with any GraphQL endpoint, not just Apollo-managed ones.

 Limitation: Only 2 tools — introspection and querying.
 No mutation support by default (safe but limiting for write operations).
-Last commit May 2025, suggesting maintenance-mode development.
+Last release May 2025 (12 months ago), 80 total commits — effectively in maintenance mode while Apollo races ahead with 70+ releases.
 No type-safe query building or validation — the AI agent constructs raw GraphQL queries, which may produce invalid syntax.
 No subscription support.

 Postman MCP Server — Official API Testing Platform